Hadronic Electroweak Spin-Torsion Interactions: Introduction

 \section{Introduction}

-In the structure of the matter field equation given by the Dirac fermionic field equation, the most general spinorial derivative contains torsion; because torsion is a tensor then the torsional contribution can be separated apart without spoiling the covariance of the whole derivative: after torsion has been separated away what remains is the simplest spinorial derivative plus terms given by torsion and representing additional interactions.
-Eventually field equations coupling torsion to the spin distribution of the spinorial field are taken; when these field equations are plugged into the matter field equation, the additional interactions will turn out to be spinorial autointeractions.
+In the structure of the Dirac field equation given for the most general fermionic dynamics, the most general spinorial derivative contains torsion; since torsion is a tensor then all torsional contribution can be separated away: the most general spinorial derivative with torsion is thus decomposed in terms of the simplest spinorial derivative without torsion plus torsional contributions.
+Eventually when the field equations coupling torsion to the spin density are used, these torsional contributions get the form of specific spinorial autointeractions.

-In the case in which many spinorial fields are considered, then the spin distribution is the total spin distribution given by the sum of the spin distributions of each and every single spinor involved; in each matter field equations, the additional interactions turns out to be spinorial autointeraction of the spinor with itself as well as spinorial interactions with the spinor with all other spinors that take place in the dynamics of the process.
-Then it is possible to consider these interactions in order to study the form they may possibly have.
+In the case in which many spinors are considered, then the spin density of the system is the sum of all spin densities of each spinor involved; thus the additional interactions display both the form of spinorial autointeraction of any spinor with itself and spinorial mutual interactions of each spinor with every other reciprocally.
+In the case of a system of two spinors of which one is a spinor and the other a semi-spinor left-handed these spinorial interactions have a structure that is identical to that of the leptonic weak forces \cite{f}.